Emaar India

 Emaar India Limited is a real estate developer principally engaged in promotion, construction, development and sale of integrated townships, residential and commercial multi storied buildings, houses, flats, shopping malls, hotels, and other developments.
 The company develops residential and commercial projects in different parts of India, including Gurugram, Delhi/NCR, Mohali, Lucknow, Indore and other Indian cities.

-Emaar started its operations in 2005 and has been known for bringing in the largest foreign direct investment in the construction-development sector of India.
-The Company is promoted by Emaar Properties PJSC, Dubai (“Emaar”).
+Emaar started its operations in 2005.
+The company is promoted by Emaar Properties PJSC, Dubai (“Emaar”).
 Being a subsidiary of Emaar, the company is also controlled and managed by Emaar in India.